I am a writer, tutor and facilitator.

 I live in Belfast, from where I work as a facilitator of poetry and creative writing.
 I’m also a facilitator with Poetry Ireland’s Writers in Schools Programme.
 In addition, I’m a member of of the Irish Writers Centre, through which I offer One-to-One Mentoring for beginning and emerging poets.

-My recently completed novel is under consideration by publishers.
-I am currently working on my next collection of poetry.
+My first novel is under consideration by publishers.
+I am currently working on my next collection of poetry and other prose work.

 Find me on twitter: @DrMaryMontague